Sustainable Income Plans

 So far 200 families now benefit from our sustainable income plans meaning their children’s secondary school, college and university costs can be sustainably covered in the future.
 We plan to increase this to over 300 in 2017.

 If you want to get involved in any of the implementation processes on the ground, please let us know.

 Please click on this link to get involved in our Seven Continent Charity Challenge #3 during 2017, raising funds and awareness for the projects and their sustainability.

 To pause and read, hover your mouse over the text.
 Please wait a little whilst the slideshow loads.

 Investing in seeds, fencing, wages and fertilizer to start crop-cycles with the income reinvested into further crops, wages and the schools.
-This was started in 2012 in Ecuador and Guatemala and in Honduras in 2015.
+This was started in 2012 in Ecuador and Perú, followed by Guatemala and Honduras in 2015.

 Price vary depending on size: from £100 ($ 150).

 Plan Pollo - a family will receive a certain quantity of chickens, feed and infrastructure and the income from egg sales and meat will be shared between the families and the school costs.
 This was started in 2014 in Guatemala and Ecuador and Honduras in 2015.